πΆπΌ Present self meets 18-year-old self

 Time management because some days it's just not possible to get everything done that you set out to do.

 The professor's simple trick, that you should first put big stones, second pebbles, and finally sand in a glass, does not work.
-Read more in one of my favorite books on time management, Four Thousand Weeks: The smash-hit Sunday Times bestseller that will change your life by Oliver Burkeman.
+Read more in one of my favorite books on time management, Four Thousand Weeks: The smash-hit Sunday Times bestseller by Oliver Burkeman.

-You have so many big rocks these days that the glass is overflowing.
+There are just too many big rocks that the glass is overflowing.
 That's exactly how it was for me this Sunday.

-I finished my NLP (Neuro-Linguistic Programming) trainer training from morning to 6:00 pm.
+I attended and finally completed my NLP (Neuro-Linguistic Programming) trainer training from 10:00 am to 6:00 pm.

 Afterward, I went to the gym with a good friend, and we had dinner at my place.
 I did the first 120 pushups in the morning and the rest in the evening at the gym.
 Regarding the timing, my conclusion is:

-Since you can sometimes lose track after a few hundred push-ups, I resorted to pen and paper, er handkerchief for safety.
+Since you can sometimes lose track after a few hundred push-ups, I resorted to pen and paper.

-Energy management is so important because no matter how good your time management is if you don't have much energy, every task (at least for me) is at least three times harder.
+Energy management is important because no matter how effective your time management, if you don't have energy, every task feels though to complete.

-Especially sleep, a good diet, and exercise play an essential role in this.
-If you want to know more about this, feel free to listen to my podcast episode about sleep.
-In it, I talk about the top tips I tested myself to fall asleep within a few minutes.
+Especially sleep, a good diet, and exercise play an essential role.
+If you want to know more feel free to listen to my podcast episode about sleep.
+I talk about top tips I tested to fall asleep within a few minutes.

-In the podcast episode about nutrition, I share exciting insights about food that our brain needs to think.
+In the podcast episode about nutrition, I share exciting insights on brain food.

 I realized that I shouldn't immediately start doing 20 pushups without rest.

-When I do that, I reach my limit too quickly, and my muscles are exhausted.
-I agreed with myself on 10 pushups and thus found a good balance between pause time and power stroke (doing pushups).
+When I do, I reach my limit too quickly, and my muscles are exhausted.
+I agreed with myself on 10 pushups and thus found a good balance between rest and exercise.

-Oh well, how much did I actually manage to do?
-When I managed just over 500 push-ups, I fell into bed. π΄
+How many did I actually manage to do?
+When I managed just over 500 push-ups, I fell into bed. 😴

 If you want to read more about physical and mental fitness, I recommend checking out the section on mindset.